 • Selecting Help > Cheat Sheets opens a dialog box where you can expand Composer and select tutorials to quickly get started with the concepts.
-This includes tutorials for pre-configurations like for the SIP Phone settings, creating first voice application (see Figure 63).
+This includes tutorials for pre-configurations like for the SIP Phone settings, creating first voice applications, and so on.